-Just be sure to read the Meditation for Beginners page, as well as other pages on this website for a much more in-depth look into all these questions.
+Just be sure to read the Meditation for Beginners page, as well as other pages on this website for more on these questions.

 1. What is meditation?